adultcode/Flutter-Web-Music/README.md

 ## Flutter Music Web App

-A new Flutter web project for personal resume & cv card.
+A new Flutter web project for music website.
-Still under develope.
+Still under developement.

 ### Packages:
 List of used packages: